hsp-iit/adaptive-tactile-force-control/README.md

 # adaptive-tactile-force-control
-This repository contains the code associated to the paper "Adaptive Tactile Force Control in a Parallel Gripper with Low Positioning Resolution"
+This repository contains the code associated to the submission "Adaptive Tactile Force Control in a Parallel Gripper with Low Positioning Resolution".

+Code for testing on the robot setup will be made available.